FREE GROCERY GUIDE

 3 LEAST Recommended Types of Protein Powder for Thyroid Thrivers:

-1. Whey Protein: While whey is considered anti-inflammatory for those who tolerate dairy, it’s considered inflammatory for those who are sensitive to dairy; and for thyroid patients, that means most of us.
+1. Whey Protein: While whey is considered anti-inflammatory for those who tolerate dairy, it’s considered inflammatory for those who are sensitive to dairy; and for Thyroid Thrivers, that means most of us, as dairy is the second most common dietary trigger for us.
 Whey is a dairy byproduct and, therefore, contains dairy proteins like casein and lactose.
 These proteins can be hard to digest, leading to bloating, gas, diarrhea, constipation, joint pain, leaky gut, and other inflammatory symptoms.

-All three of these options come with their unique health pros and cons, but when so many of us are intolerant to dairy, when so many of us are more prone to food sensitivities like eggs, and when so many of us want to avoid alleged thyroid-disrupting foods like soy, these options come with a higher degree of risk.
-If you're drinking a protein shake or smoothie on a daily basis, which includes these ingredients in concentrated forms, that risk is multiplied.
-So, my thinking is, why not choose a type of protein that is the least likely to trigger inflammation and other issues?
+All three of these options come with their unique health pros and cons, but when so many of us are intolerant to dairy, when so many of us are more prone to food sensitivities like eggs, and when so many of us are sensitive to thyroid-disrupting foods like soy, these options come with more potential to contribute to inflammation and other symptoms.
+If you're drinking a protein shake or smoothie on a daily basis - especially one that includes these ingredients in concentrated forms - that risk is multiplied.
+So, the question to ask yourself is: Why not choose a type of protein that is less likely to trigger inflammation and other issues?

 Other Ingredients to Watch Out For in Protein Powder